denisidoro/navi/README.md

 ## Cheatsheet repositories

 Running **navi** for the first time will help you download and manage cheatsheets.
-They are stored at `~/.local/share/navi/cheats`.
+By default, they are soted at `~/.local/share/navi/cheats`.

 You can also: